-The reason a slice of white bread on the top.
-This kitchen staple has moisture that your cookies desperately need.
-As the days go by (our cookies never survive more than a week), the cookies absorb the moisture from the bread, keeping them soft and supple like bakery-style confections while the bread becomes stale and hard.
+The reason a slice of white bread works so well to keep cookies fresh is because the kitchen staple contains the moisture that your home-baked treats desperately need.
+The cookies absorb this moisture from the bread, keeping them soft and supple like bakery-style confections, while the bread becomes stale and hard.